lucieDb/Project_01/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Welcome in my first side project in RoR.
+I am web developer since 4 years.
+I builded my knowledge in back and front.
+This project, it's a way to improve my capacities in development and my english also !

 Things you may want to cover:

 * Ruby version

-ruby v.3.3.0
+- ruby v.3.3.0
-rails v.7.1.3.2
+- rails v.7.1.3.2

 * System dependencies